A. E. Staley: Chicago Bears football team

 Halas became A. E. Staley's athletic director in March 1921.
 When the depression of 1920–21 hit, Gene Staley convinced Halas to move the team to Chicago for the 1921 APFA season, and gave him $5,000 to fund the team and promote the company in exchange for keeping the name Staleys.
 Now known as the Chicago Staleys, the team won the championship with a 9–1–1 record.

 During the 1922 league meeting, debate flared over the Staleys' ownership status.
 Halas and partner Dutch Sternaman ran the team, but agent Bill Harley also sought to do the same.
-When the APFA contacted Staley, he responded the move to Chicago also included Halas inheriting full ownership of the team.
+When the APFA contacted Staley, he responded that the move to Chicago also included Halas inheriting full ownership of the team.
 In an 8–2 vote, league owners decided in favor of Halas/Sternaman.
 Halas later renamed the team to the Chicago Bears.
 Although he no longer owned the team, Staley regularly attended Bears games and nicknamed them the "Transplants".

 In October 1956, to celebrate A. E. Staley's 50-year anniversary, Halas organized a "Staley Day" for the Bears–Baltimore Colts game at Wrigley Field.
 The Bears reserved 1,000 seats for company employees and allowed only them to purchase game tickets from September 3–10, while Wabash Railroad designated a special train from Dearborn Station to the stadium.
 Halas invited surviving Staley teammates to the game and an evening dinner, while Staley's son A. E. Staley Jr. and Decatur mayor Clarence A. Sablotny also attended the game.
 The Bears won 58–27, the most points scored by the Bears since 1940.

 Staley serves as the namesake of the Bears' mascot Staley Da Bear.

 Lake Decatur

 In 1922, Gene Staley proposed a project to the city of Decatur that would create Lake Decatur, which is Illinois’ largest artificial body of water, being 2800 acres and having a 30-mile shoreline.
-Staley needed the lake to supply of 19 million gallons of water a day.
-Staley threatened to the Decatur City Council, if the city refused to allow the construction of the artificial lake, that he would close his plant and move it to Peoria, Illinois.
-Decatur allowed the company to go forward with the project, and construction began in 1922.
+Staley needed the lake to supply 19 million gallons of water a day.
+Staley threatened to close his plant and move it to Peoria, Illinois if the Decatur City Council refused to allow the construction of the artificial lake.
+The City Council allowed the company to go forward with the project, and construction began in 1922.